ccoutant/dwarf-locations/chapter2-diffs.md

 # Chapter 2: General Description

-## <span class="del">2.5 DWARF Expressions [REMOVED]</span>
+## <span class="del">2.5 DWARF Expressions [Now Chapter 3]</span>

-## <span class="del">2.6 Location Descriptions [REMOVED]</span>
+## <span class="del">2.6 Location Descriptions [Now Chapter 3]</span>

 ## <span class="add">2.5 Values and Locations [NEW]</span>

-A DWARF expression is evaluated in a context that determines whether its result is expected to be a value or a location.
-Expressions that are expected to produce a location are called "location descriptions."
+<span class="add">A DWARF expression is evaluated in a context that determines whether
+its result is expected to be a value or a location.
+Expressions that are expected to produce a location are called "location descriptions."</span>

-Values on the stack are typed, and can represent a value of any supported base type of the target machine, or of the generic type, which is an integral type that has the size of an address in the default address space on the target machine, and unspecified signedness.
+<span class="add">Values on the stack are typed, and can represent a value of any
+supported base type of the target machine, or of the generic type, which is an integral type that has the size of an address in the default address space on the target machine, and unspecified signedness.</span>

-*The generic type is the same as the unspecified type used for stack operations defined in DWARF Version 4 and before.*
+<span class="add">*The generic type is the same as the unspecified type used for stack
+operations defined in DWARF Version 4 and before.*</span>

-*Debugging information must provide consumers a way to find the location of program variables, determine the bounds of dynamic arrays and strings, and possibly to find the base address of a subroutine’s stack frame or the return address of a subroutine.
+<span class="add">*Debugging information must provide consumers a way to
+find the location of program variables, determine the bounds of dynamic arrays and strings, and possibly to find the base address of a subroutine’s stack frame or the return address of a subroutine.
-Furthermore, to meet the needs of recent computer architectures and optimization techniques, debugging information must be able to describe the location of an object whose location changes over the object’s lifetime.*
+Furthermore, to meet the needs of recent computer architectures and optimization techniques, debugging information must be able to describe the location of an object whose location changes over the object’s lifetime.*</span>

-Information about the location of program objects is provided by location descriptions.
-A location description can be either of two forms:
+<span class="add">Information about the location of program objects is provided by
+location descriptions.
+A location description can be either of two forms:</span>

-- A DWARF expression, yielding a single location.
-These are sufficient for describing the location of any object as long as its lifetime is either static or the same as the lexical block that owns it, excluding any prologue or epilogue ranges, and it does not move during its lifetime.
+- <span class="add">A DWARF expression, yielding a single location.
+These are sufficient for describing the location of any object as long as its lifetime is either static or the same as the lexical block that owns it, excluding any prologue or epilogue ranges, and it does not move during its lifetime.</span>

-- A location list, which describes objects that have a limited lifetime or change their location during their lifetime.
-Location lists are a collection of DWARF expressions, each associated with a range of program counters, and are described in Section 3.17.
+- <span class="add">A location list, which describes objects that have a limited lifetime or change their location during their lifetime.
+Location lists are a collection of DWARF expressions, each associated with a range of program counters, and are described in Section 3.17.</span>

-Location descriptions are distinguished in a context-sensitive manner.
+<span class="add">Location descriptions are distinguished in a context-sensitive manner.
-As the value of an attribute, a DWARF expression that yields a single location is encoded using class `locdesc`, and a location list is encoded using class `loclist` (which serves as an index into a separate section containing location lists).
+As the value of an attribute, a DWARF expression that yields a single location is encoded using class `locdesc`, and a location list is encoded using class `loclist` (which serves as an index into a separate section containing location lists).</span>

-DWARF expressions can describe the location of program objects in several kinds of storage.
-The location identifies a specific bank of storage, and a (zero-based) bit offset relative to the start of that storage.
+<span class="add">DWARF expressions can describe the location of program objects in
+several kinds of storage.
+The location identifies a specific bank of storage, and a (zero-based) bit offset relative to the start of that storage.</span>

-A storage bank is a linear stream of bits of finite size.
-The ordering of bits within a storage bank uses the bit numbering and direction conventions that are appropriate to the current language on the target architecture.
-An offset may not exceed the size of the storage bank.
+<span class="add">A storage bank is a linear stream of bits of finite size.
+The
+ordering of bits within a storage bank uses the bit numbering and direction conventions that are appropriate to the current language on the target architecture.
+An offset may not exceed the size of the storage bank.</span>

-DWARF can describe five kinds of storage banks:
+<span class="add">DWARF can describe five kinds of storage banks:</span>

-- Memory storage.
+- <span class="add">Memory storage.
   Corresponds to the target architecture memory address spaces.
-  The size of a memory storage bank is determined by the size of the address space.
+  The size of a memory storage bank is determined by the size of the address space.</span>

-- Register storage.
+- <span class="add">Register storage.
   Corresponds to the target architecture registers.
-Each register is a separate storage bank, and the size of the storage bank is the size of the register.
+Each register is a separate storage bank, and the size of the storage bank is the size of the register.</span>

-- Implicit storage.
+- <span class="add">Implicit storage.
   Corresponds to fixed values that can only be read.
-  The size of an implicit storage bank is determined by the value used to define the implicit storage.
+  The size of an implicit storage bank is determined by the value used to define the implicit storage.</span>

-- Undefined storage.
+- <span class="add">Undefined storage.
   Indicates no value is available and therefore cannot be read or written.
-  The size of an undefined storage bank is limited to the size of the largest address space on the target architecture.
+  The size of an undefined storage bank is limited to the size of the largest address space on the target architecture.</span>

-- Composite storage.
+- <span class="add">Composite storage.
   Allows a mixture of these where some bits come from one storage bank and some from another storage bank, or from disjoint parts of the same storage bank.
-  The size of a composite storage bank is the sum of the sizes of the composite parts.
+  The size of a composite storage bank is the sum of the sizes of the composite parts.</span>

-An implicit conversion between a memory location and a value may happen during the execution of any operation or when evaluation of the expression is completed.
+<span class="add">An implicit conversion between a memory location and a value may happen
+during the execution of any operation or when evaluation of the expression is completed.
 If a location is expected, but the result is a value, the value is implicitly treated as a memory address in the default address space, and converted to a memory location.
-If a value is expected, but the result is an addressable memory location in the default address space, the address is implicitly converted to a value of the generic type.
+If a value is expected, but the result is an addressable memory location in the default address space, the address is implicitly converted to a value of the generic type.</span>

-A location list may have overlapping PC ranges, and thus may yield more than one location.
-In these cases, the object value stored in each location must be the same (except for uninitialized/undefined parts of the value).
+<span class="add">A location list may have overlapping PC ranges, and thus may yield
+more than one location.
+In these cases, the object value stored in each location must be the same (except for uninitialized/undefined parts of the value).</span>

-A location list yielding multiple locations can be used to describe objects that reside in more than one piece of storage at the same time.
+<span class="add">A location list yielding multiple locations can be used to describe objects that
+reside in more than one piece of storage at the same time.
 An object may have more than one location as a result of optimization.
 For example, a value that is only read may be promoted from memory to a